Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

-An \emph{indistinguishable antichain partition} (ia-partition) of~$P$ is a partition $\ID = A_1 \sqcup \cdots \sqcup A_n$ of~$\ID$ such that each $A_i$ for $1 \leq i \leq n$ is an indistinguishable antichain.
-The \emph{cardinality} of the partition is~$n$.
+An \emph{indistinguishable antichain partition} (ia-partition) of~$P$ is a partition of~$\ID$ into indistinguishable antichains.
+The \emph{cardinality} of the partition is the number of antichains.
 The \emph{ia-width} of~$P$ is the cardinality of its smallest ia-partition.
 The \emph{ia-width} of a po-relation is that of its underlying poset, and the \emph{ia-width} of a po-database is the maximal ia-width of its po-relations. \end{definition}

 Hence, any po-relation~$\OR$ has ia-width at most~$\card{\OR}$, with the trivial ia-partition consisting of singleton indistinguishable antichains, and unordered po-relations have an ia-width of 1.
 Po-relations may have low ia-width in practice if order is completely unknown except for a few comparability pairs given by users, or when they consist of objects from a constant number of types that are ordered based only on some order on the types.